amorales187/High-Fidelity-Prototype/assignment08/README.md

 - For typography, I also followed the original font exhibited on the original website.
 Since there is no information about the font used by the original website, I used an online font detector before choosing fonts and found a few font styles that the OutWrite Magazine website possibly uses.
 I narrowed down the style to Times New Roman font and tried to search the font on Figma first, but unfortunately, the application does not offer such a font.
 Then I searched for fonts similar to Times New Roman font and found a font named Lora that appears largely akin to Times New Roman.
 For readability, I chose to keep using one font on the website, but with different sizes, colors and capitalizations to distinguish title and body text.

 ![Add a little bit of body text](https://user-images.githubusercontent.com/59623164/75753546-e3f26f00-5cdf-11ea-93b4-e0ffd0149850.png)

+### Revision

+- Within the Figma page, there are two versions I created for High Fidelity Prototype.
+There are a few changes on the FINAL VERSION in comparison to the VERSION #1